LibRerank-Community/LibRerank/README.md

 | PRM Public | 2,851,766 | 1,295,496 | 3              | 24              |

 Depending on the length of the initial ranking, the maximum length of initial lists (re-ranking size n) is set to 10 and 30 for Ad and PRM Public, respectively.
 #### Ad

 The original [Ad dataset](https://tianchi.aliyun.com/dataset/dataDetail?dataId=56) records 1 million users and 26 million ad display/click logs, with 8 user profiles (e.g., id, age, and occupation), 6 item features (e.g., id, campaign, and brand).
 Following previous work, We transform records of each user into ranking lists according to the timestamp of the user browsing the advertisement.
-Items that have been interacted with within five minutes are sliced into a list.
+Items that have been interacted with within five minutes are sliced into a list and the processed data is avaliable [here](https://github.com/LibRerank-Community/LibRerank/tree/master/Data/ad).
 The detailed process is [here](https://github.com/LibRerank-Community/LibRerank/blob/master/Data/preprocess_ad.py).

 #### PRM public

 The original [PRM public dataset](https://github.com/rank2rec/rerank) contains re-ranking lists from a real-world e-commerce RS.
 Each record is a recommendation list consisting of 3 user profile features, 5 categorical, and 19 dense item features.
-Due to the memory limitation, we randomly sample 10% of lists.
+Due to the memory limitation, we randomly sample 10% of lists and remained data is avaliable [here]().
 The detailed process is [here](https://github.com/LibRerank-Community/LibRerank/blob/master/Data/preprocess_prm.py).